AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 ### Step 5.
 Generate reports

-During testing, MFTF generates test reports in CLI.
+During testing, the Functional Testing Framework generates test reports in CLI.
 You can generate visual representations of the report data using the [Allure Framework][].
 To view the reports in a GUI:

 -  [Install Allure][]
 -  Run the tool to serve the artifacts in `dev/tests/acceptance/tests/_output/allure-results/`: